Global Determination of $|V_{us}|$: Conclusions

 As a final investigation, we study a model that allows for a Beyond the Standard Model contribution to a right-handed current, corresponding to the operator defined in \cref{eq:intro:wet:OVR}.
 Such an effect has been studied in the literature as a possible explanation of the discrepancy seen between individual \absV{us} determinations from 2-body and 3-body decays.
-Our fit favours a central value for the BSM Wilson coefficient $\CVR \simeq 0.005$, which aligns perfectly with BSM studies in the literature.
-However, our uncertainties are sufficiently large that we do not find this BSM scenario to be favoured over a SM interpretation.
+Our fit favours a non-zero central value for the BSM Wilson coefficient $\CVR \simeq 0.0027$, which aligns well with BSM studies in the literature.
+However, given our model uncertainties, our results for a right-handed BSM coupling are compatible with zero at the \qty{1}{\sigma} level.

 We identify two key issues that limit further progress.
 First, we lack a consistent description of the long-distance electromagnetic corrections to the $K \pi$ matrix elements both in the semileptonic and in the pair production region that is independent of the choice of form factor parametrisation.
 Second, we lack measurements on the angular distribution in the $K\pi$ helicity angle for the \Ptau decay data.
 Such measurements would make it possible to better separate contributions to the $f_+$ and $f_0$ form factors.
 We look forward to updating our analysis to provide a more accurate global \absV{us} determination once these issues are overcome.